cellml/libcellml/docs/dev_building_newer.rst

 Directory structure
 -------------------

 It is best to build libCellML outside of the source tree.
 To this end, create a build directory that is not the ``LIBCELLML_SRC`` directory.
 A sibling directory of ``LIBCELLML_SRC`` is a good choice, named something like ``build`` or ``libcellml-build``.
-The variable ``LIBCELLML_BUILD`` shall be used to refer to the build directory.
+The variable ``LIBCELLML_BUILD`` is used to refer to this build directory.

 ====================
 Configure with CMake
 ====================

-The first step is to use `CMake <https://cmake.org/>`_ to configure and generate build files for the library.
+The first step is to use `CMake <https://cmake.org/>`_ to configure and generate build files for the libCellML library.
 Linux and MacOS use a command line interface, and under Windows there is an optional GUI.
 Note that CMake version 3.2 or later is required to configure libCellML.
 Instructions and information about installing CMake can be found on the `Setup <https://libcellml.readthedocs.io/en/latest/dev_setup.html>`_ page.

-Command Line: Linux, MacOS
+Command line: Linux, MacOS
 ++++++++++++++++++++++++++

 CMake can either be run through a simple text-based executable called ``ccmake``, or through the command line directly.
 There are instructions for both available from `here <https://cmake.org/runningcmake/>`_.
 Building libCellML requires that you set the configuration parameters as in the table below.